WebisoftWebisoft

 Key deliverables

-Institutional tier (white-label, multi-seat, API) · lender appetite profiles + AI Lender Matcher · AI Market Intelligence Agent · automated data feeds · national expansion · developer performance scoring
+Institutional tier (white-label, multi-seat, API) · AI Lender Matcher · AI Market Intelligence Agent · automated data feeds · national expansion · developer performance scoring

 Section 05